jquant/jai-sdk/docs/source/task/explorer.rst

 You can check the user information with :code:`user` method.

 .. note::
-   We recommend the usage of this method if you wish to check if the authentication key if valid.
+   If you wish to check whether **the authentication key is valid** or not, we recommend the usage of this method.

 .. code-block:: python